SafeRL-Lab/.github/profile/README.md

 ## News

-* 🔥🔥🔥 **\[May 19, 2025]** We released **OpenRBench**, a benchmark for evaluating massive multimodal understanding and reasoning in open environments.
+* 🔥🔥🔥 **\[May 19, 2025]** We released **OpenRBench**, a benchmark for evaluating massive multimodal understanding and reasoning in open space.
 Code, dataset, and leaderboard are available at: [https://open-space-reasoning.github.io](https://open-space-reasoning.github.io)

 * 🔥🔥🔥 **\[May 07, 2025]** We released **RLBenchNet**, a systematic benchmarking suite for evaluating neural network architectures in reinforcement learning.
 Code is available at: [https://github.com/SafeRL-Lab/BenchNetRL](https://github.com/SafeRL-Lab/BenchNetRL)

----

 ## What We Do